Ricky295/no-face-pfp/README.md

 But I’m here to say: **No. Not here.
 Not on GitHub.**

-Because GitHub is one of the last places where creativity and logic still take the front seat — and I refuse to sacrifice that for the illusion of “credibility” a face provides.
+Because GitHub remains one of the few places where creativity and logic take the front seat — and I refuse to sacrifice that for the illusion of “credibility” a face provides.

 ---